-1. With the printer open, place an empty ribbon core on printer's take-up spindles.
-Push the right side of the empty core onto the spring loaded spindle (right side).
-Align the core with the center of the left side spindle's hub and rotate the core until the notches align and lock.
+1. With the printer open, thread the ribbon through the ribbon carriage.
+Press the right side onto the spring loaded supply hub.
+Align the left side of the ribbon core notches to the left supply (spindle) hub spokes.
+Rotate the roll until the notches align and lock into the left side of the supply hub.